Criminal Defense Overview

-You Need a Criminal Defense Attorney Dedicated to Your Best Interests
+You Need a Defense Attorney Dedicated to Your Best Interests

 You may assume that if you are innocent of any wrong doing or have a rational explanation for your actions, there is no reason not to cooperate.
 This is simply not true, and regardless of your innocence or guilt, you should never, under any circumstances, answer any questions until you have a criminal defense lawyer present to ensure that your constitutional rights are being upheld.
 Although we would like to think our criminal justice system works perfectly, we know that it doesn’t.
-People have lost years of their lives serving prison time for crimes they didn’t commit.
-So avail yourself of your right to counsel before you say anything at all, and avoid the temptation to offer any information or explanation before your lawyer arrives to advise you.
+People have lost years of their lives serving prison time for crimes they didn’t commit – So avail yourself of your right to counsel before you say anything at all.

 Avoid the Temptation of Accepting a Public Defender

 If you have a lower income, you may be tempted to accept having a public defender assigned to you.
 But public defenders, although often fine lawyers with a deep commitment to justice, are invariably so overworked and carry such an enormous case load that they simply do not have the time to give your case the focused attention you deserve.
 They will often push you into a plea bargain in order to dispose of your case quickly—even if you are entirely innocent or there are extenuating circumstances.
-You need an attorney with the ability to focus on developing the best possible defense for you, which takes time, focus, and hard work.
+You need a team on your side with the ability to focus on developing the best possible defense for you, which takes time, focus, and hard work.

-If you are facing criminal charges or are being questioned in relation to some crime and are concerned about your financial ability to hire a good private Rhode Island criminal defense attorney, call attorney Stephanie Murphy and let her know that you need to work out a payment plan that you can afford.
+If you are facing criminal charges or are being questioned in relation to some crime and are concerned about your financial ability to hire a reliable and experienced private defense team, call attorney Stefanie Murphy and let her know that you need to work out a payment plan that you can afford.
 The stakes are too high to risk putting your future in the hands of an overworked public defender.

-Types of Cases the Law Offices of Stephanie A. Murphy Handles
+Types of Cases the Law Offices of Stefanie A. Murphy Handles

-Criminal defense attorney Stephanie A. Murphy handles a broad array of criminal cases, including among others:
+Criminal defense attorney, Stefanie A. Murphy, handles a broad array of criminal cases including:

-- Driving under the influence (DUI), driving while intoxicated (DWI), operating under the influence (OUI)
+- Driving under the influence (DUI), Operating under the influence (OUI)